NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_OPT_SET_META_CONTEXT` (10)

     Change the set of active metadata contexts.
-Issuing this command replaces all previously-set metadata contexts; clients must ensure that all metadata contexts they are interested in are selected with the final query that they sent.
+Issuing this command replaces all previously-set metadata contexts (including when this command fails); clients must ensure
+    that all metadata contexts they are interested in are selected with the final query that they sent.

+    This option MUST NOT be requested unless structured replies have been negotiated first.
+If a client attempts to do so, a server SHOULD send `NBD_REP_ERR_INVALID`.

-    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and the final time it was sent, it referred to the export name that was ultimately selected, the server responded without an error, and returned at least one metadata context.
+    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and where the final time it was sent, it referred to the same export name that was ultimately selected for transmission phase, and where the server responded by returning least one metadata context without error.

     Data:
     - 32 bits, length of export name.